Gait Event Detection and Travel Distance Using Waist-Worn Accelerometers across a Range of Speeds: Automated Approach: Materials and Methods

-Figure~\ref{Fig-X}A presents a raw accelerometer signal of the anteroposterior movement (z-axis) from a typically developing (TD) participant during fast walk speed calibration (SC-L4) for 3.9 seconds.
-The steps in the anteroposterior signal are characterized by long wavelengths (low frequency), while other wavelengths (high frequency) represent noise signals.
-To extract the steps, we applied a low-pass filter to the signal to smooth the signal and remove short-term fluctuations while preserving the longer-term trend (Figure~\ref{Fig-X}A and Figure~\ref{Fig-X}B).
-We then identified the peak values of the filtered signal, as the peaks occur only once per step in the filtered signal (Figure~\ref{Fig-X}C).
-The number of peaks corresponds to the number of steps taken by the participant.
+We then identified the peak values of the filtered signal as the peaks occur only once per step in the filtered signal (Figure~\ref{Fig-X}C).
+The~number of peaks corresponds to the number of steps taken by the participant.
 Figure~\ref{SL}A shows the estimated number of steps using our method as blue dots, compared to the ground truth represented by a black line.
-The built-in pedometer steps estimation is shown in red.
+The~built-in pedometer steps estimation is shown in~red.

-\subsubsection{Method of IC Detection}
+\subsubsection{Method of IC~Detection}

 To detect the IC events, we find the midpoint between two peaks in the filtered signal (Figure~\ref{Fig-X}D), which corresponds to the toe-off (TO) events during the gait cycle based on observation.
 We then identify all the peaks that occur within each step duration in the original acceleration signal (Figure~\ref{Fig-X}E).
-Next, we determine the maximum peak value (anteroposterior G's), which corresponds to the time point of each IC (Figure~\ref{Fig-X}F).
+Next, we determine the maximum peak value (anteroposterior G), which corresponds to the time point of each IC (Figure~\ref{Fig-X}F).

-\subsubsection{Method of Step Length Estimation Using Regression}
+\subsubsection{Method of Step Length Estimation Using~Regression}